Winchelsea railway station

 Winchelsea railway station is a railway station in East Sussex, England.
 It is about 1 km from Winchelsea and is actually in the neighbouring parish of Udimore.
 It is on the Marshlink line 15 km north east of Hastings, and train services are provided by Southern.
 The station originally had two platforms, but in 1979, the line was singled and only the up platform is now in use.
 The former down platform and station building are now converted to a private house.

 Location

 The station is in an isolated location.
 It is not a convenient way of getting to or from Winchelsea, especially outside daylight hours.
 The route from the station to the town involves walking down an unlit and winding country lane, then walking along the A259 trunk road before climbing a steep hill to reach the town.
 The journey takes about 20 minutes on foot.
 However, local people may book a free lift to and from the station via a voluntary scheme run through Winchelsea Farm Kitchen.

 As an alternative to trains, Stagecoach runs bus route 100 between Hastings and Rye, which stops in the town.

-Despite its isolation and limited stopping service, the station is used by walkers visiting the Brede Valley.
+Despite its isolation, the station is used by walkers visiting the Brede Valley.